tomis9/cookbook/content/git.md

 git rm -f $submodule
 </textarea><br>

-#### remove a remote branch
+* remove a remote branch

-Once you do rebase and merge, before push your changes you may want to delete the merged branch first.
+Once you do rebase and merge, before pushing your changes you may want to delete the merged branch first.
 You can do it with:

 <textarea rows = "2" cols = "50" name = "git_submodule" style='font-family: "Courier New"; color: #505050;'>
 git push origin -\-delete <branch_name>
 </textarea><br>

+## 5. Interesting commands

+Let's face the truth, after a long period of working on a project, dozens of branches appear and the repo is a complete mess.
+There are a few commands though, which make cleaning things up easier:

+* `git log --follow --oneline content/git.md` - **--follow** shows log of the changes made on this particular file. **--oneline** show only a few first characters of SHA and commit message.

+* `git log --name-only --oneline` - **--name-only** shows only names of the files that were changed.
+Works also with git diff:

+* `git diff --name-only HEAD~2`

+* `git log --decorate` **--decorate** prints the names of all the pointers (HEAD, branches and tags) near commits SHAs.
+You can also use `gitk --all`.
+If you're not using gitka, start using it.
+It's good.

+* `git log --graph` - **--graph** draws commits in a form of a graph/tree.

+* `git log --all` - **--all** shows all commits, not only those on a branch you are on right now.

+* to summarise: `git log --oneline --decorate --all --graph`

+* `git checkout master; git merge develop` - **merge** branches when you are on a target branch.
+Seems obvious, but once I started working with rebasing and making merge requests on remote repo, I get a little confused sometimes.

-## 5. Subjects still to cover:
+## 6. Subjects still to cover:

 * git revert (TODO)